johnb85022/bash_shell_scripts/README.md

 # bash_shell_scripts
 Some bash shell scripts that I have done.
-No allway perfect, but useful.
+Not allway perfect, but useful.
 JB